 There’s nothing like hearing someone’s story for yourself.
 Meeting Mary and Grace helped us grasp the enormity and importance of what (RED) and the Global Fund do.
 But with so many women in need of testing, access to medication, and support from people like Grace — there’s still so much more work that needs to be done.

-600 babies are infected with HIV every day.
-Just a decade ago that number was 1,500.
+400 babies are born with HIV every day.
+Just a decade ago that number was 1,200.

 Kenyans helping Kenyans.